drakkan/sftpgo/docs/howto/getting-started.md

 ![User using another SFTP server as storage backend](./img/sftp-user.png)

-Setting a `Key Prefix` you restrict the user to a specific "folder" in the bucket, so that the same bucket can be shared among different users by assigning to each user a specific portion of the bucket.
+Setting a `Key Prefix` you restrict the user to a specific "sub-folder" in the bucket, so that the same bucket can be shared among different users.

 ### Creating users with a local encrypted backend (Data At Rest Encryption)